MaxMiddendorp/PHP-avondklok/readme.md

 The PDF will be sent to the email that the user registered with

 <h3>Output</h3>
-When the file get generated it will be saved on the server and currently will not be deleted
+When the file get generated it will be saved on the server and currently will not be deleted automatically

 The file can be downloaded or emailed to the user